BielRoig/hfeb-guide/content/docs/the-deck/_index.md

 It can also increase the number of cards left in the library for Phyrexian Devourer or Battlefield Scrounger lines, letting you create enough resources for a kill.
 It is not only a self-targeting tool either: Krosan Reclamation can target the opponent, which can matter against opposing graveyard strategies or specific graveyard-based setups.

 Another important detail is that Krosan Reclamation targets a player and up to two cards in that graveyard.
 This means it can be used flexibly, even when you only need to shuffle back one card, and in some situations the shuffle effect can still matter even if the number of cards being returned changes before resolution.

-### Cabal Therapy {#cabal-therapy .toolbox-section}

-**Cabal Therapy** is one of the most important interaction spells in the deck.

-It gives you information, strips away relevant answers, and clears the way before committing to a combo line.
-In Premodern, it is already one of the strongest discard spells, but hFEB uses it especially well because the deck naturally plays creatures that can be sacrificed profitably.

-Mana creatures that are no longer needed, creatures with enters-the-battlefield value, or creatures you actively want back in the graveyard can all become flashback material.
-This makes Cabal Therapy both disruption and synergy: it protects your combo while also helping you manage your own board and graveyard.

-In practice, Therapy often lets you turn two mana and one expendable creature into two discard effects.
-For a deck trying to resolve a fragile but powerful engine, that is extremely relevant.

 ---